 The Post-9/11 GI Bill provides benefits to veterans and servicemembers and their family members.
 Veterans and servicemembers who serve an aggregate minimum of 90 days on active duty after September 10, 2001, and continue serving or are discharged honorably may be eligible.
 In addition, individuals who were awarded the Purple Heart for service after September 10, 2001, and individuals who have been discharged or released for a service-connected disability after serving a minimum of 30 continuous days on active duty after September 10, 2001, may be eligible.
 There are two mechanisms by which dependents of individuals with military service may be eligible for Post-9/11 GI Bill benefits.
 Transferred Post-9/11 GI Bill benefits may be available to the dependents of servicemembers who serve for at least 10 years.
-Also, the Post-9/11 GI Bill Marine Gunnery Sergeant John David Fry Scholarship Program may be available to the spouse and children of servicemembers who die while serving on active duty in the line of duty after September 10, 2001.
+Also, the Post-9/11 GI Bill Marine Gunnery Sergeant John David Fry Scholarship Program may be available to the spouse and children of servicemembers who after September 10, 2001, die in the line of qualifying duty or from a service-connected disability while a member of the Selected Reserve.

 Participants may be eligible for payments to cover tuition and fees, housing, books and supplies, tutorial and relocation assistance, and licensing and certification test fees.
-Individuals who serve on active duty for 36 months after September 10, 2001, may receive a tuition and fees benefit of up to the amount of in-state tuition and fees charged when enrolled in public institutions of higher learning (IHLs), or up to \$25,162.14 when enrolled in private IHLs in academic year 2020-2021.
+Individuals who serve on active duty for 36 months after September 10, 2001, may receive a tuition and fees benefit of up to the amount of in-state tuition and fees charged when enrolled in public institutions of higher learning (IHLs), or up to \$26,042.81 when enrolled in private IHLs in academic year (AY) 2021-2022.
 In general, the monthly housing allowance is based on the Department of Defense (DOD)-determined monthly basic allowance for housing (BAH) for a member of the Armed Forces with dependents in pay grade E-5 and varies depending on the education and training location.
 Benefit payments vary depending on the participant's active duty status, length of qualifying active duty, rate of pursuit, and program of education.
 For example, participants on active duty are not eligible for a Post-9/11 GI Bill housing allowance.

-Many Post-9/11 GI Bill-eligible individuals are eligible for another GI Bill or other veterans program that could support educational achievement such as Unemployment Compensation for Ex-Servicemembers (UCX).
+Many Post-9/11 GI Bill-eligible individuals are eligible for another GI Bill or other veterans program such as Unemployment Compensation for Ex-Servicemembers (UCX) that could provide support while veterans pursue education or training.
 Individuals with a single qualifying active duty service period must make an irrevocable election to give up benefits under one other GI Bill program to receive benefits under the Post-9/11 GI Bill.
 Similarly, individuals may not establish Post-9/11 GI Bill and UCX eligibility based on the same period of service.